Point-like Source Detection (photutils.detection)#

 Detecting Stars#

-Photutils includes two widely-used tools that are used to detect stars in an image, DAOFIND and IRAF’s starfind, plus a third tool that allows input of a custom user-defined kernel.
+Photutils includes two widely-used tools for detecting stars in an image, DAOFIND and IRAF’s starfind, plus a third tool that allows input of a custom user-defined kernel.

 It searches images for local density maxima that have a peak amplitude

-convolved image) and have a size and shape similar to a defined 2D
+size and shape similar to a defined 2D Gaussian kernel.
+To match the

 implements IRAF’s starfind algorithm.
 It is fundamentally

-an elliptical Gaussian kernel.
-One other difference in
+can use an elliptical Gaussian kernel.
+Another difference is that

 of a custom user-defined kernel as a 2D array.
 This allows for more